pepperberry/RoboticArm/README.md

 3. Learn how to code a simple robot arm program and download the Adafruit libraries.
 4. Create your first ROS2 package.
 5. Code in ROS2.
-6. use OpenCv in ROS2
+6. using OpenCv with ROS2 For a Rock-Paper-Scissors robot
-7. create a Rock, Paper, Scissors robot that can track who is winning and play along with you.

 ## Objective 1: Set Up the Raspberry Pi with Linux Ubuntu and ROS2 Jazzy